Taxation of international executives

 Will an assignee have a filing requirement in the host country after they leave the country and repatriate?

 The employer has up to 30 April after the year end to file the completed returns.
 The assignee upon departure has a filing obligation on the immediate period before departure.
+Also where some payments such as stock option, vest post assignment period, there will be tax filing requirement for declaration of the tax on the stock option attributable to the period the individual exercised employment in Ghana.

 Do the taxation authorities in Ghana adopt the economic employer approach1 to interpreting Article 15 of the OECD treaty?
 If no, are the taxation authorities in Ghana considering the adoption of this interpretation of economic employer in the future?